joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-21-drone-delivery.md

 Because the drone can fly straight to the target, if a delivery has coordinates $(x,y)$ on the city grid, the drone has to cover distance $\sqrt{x^2 + y^2}$ whereas the scooter, confined to the blocks of the grid, has to cover distance $\left(\lvert x\rvert + \lvert y\rvert\right).$

 Summing over the points of the lattice could be an excursion, but the city is big in comparison to the lengths of its blocks.
-That means that we can approximate the grid with a fine mesh where the lengths of blocks become infinitesimally small.
+That means that we can approximate the grid with a fine mesh where the lengths of blocks become infinitesimally small relative to the city's expanse.

 ### Estimating the advantage

 Switching to polar coordinates, we get $\left(\lvert x\rvert + \lvert y\rvert\right) \rightarrow r\left(\lvert\cos\theta\rvert+ \lvert\sin\theta\rvert\right)$ and $\sqrt{x^2+y^2}\rightarrow r.$ The scooter distance for any given delivery target $(x,y)$ becomes

 $$
-  d_\text{scoot} = \lvert\cos\theta\rvert + \lvert\sin\theta\rvert
+  d_\text{scoot} = r\left(\lvert\cos\theta\rvert + \lvert\sin\theta\rvert\right)
 $$

-In this approximation (where the city is much bigger than its blocks), distance dependence factors out, and the discrepancy depends solely on the direction $\theta.$
+In this approximation (where the city is much bigger than its blocks), the distance dependence factors out, so the discrepancy will depend solely on the direction $\theta.$ From here on we will drop the factor of $r.$

-The problem is the same whatever quadrant of the grid the delivery is in, so we can work with $\theta$ between $0$ and $\frac12\pi$ where $\cos\theta$ and $\sin\theta$ remain positive, allowing us to drop the absolute values.
+The problem is the same whatever quadrant of the grid the delivery is in, so we can work with $\theta$ between $0$ and $\frac12\pi,$ where $\cos\theta$ and $\sin\theta$ remain positive, allowing us to drop the absolute values.

-The expected advantage for drone deliveries is then just the average over all directions:
+The expected advantage for drone deliveries is then just the ratio of the averages:

 $$
   \begin{align}